j-doka/reacton/README.md

 # Contributing

-make sure to perform `npm install` before any else then run `yarn dev` to start the main project.
+Make sure to perform `npm install` before any else

+Then run `yarn dev` to start the main project.